EdiBERT, a generative model for image editing: Image editing with EdiBERT

-Among the different tasks in image manipulation, the one of image inpainting stands out.
+Among the different tasks in image manipulation, image inpainting stands out.
 Indeed, when masking a specific area of an image, one shall not consider the pixels within the mask to recover the target image.
-Interestingly, this is the main difference with the scribble-based or image compositing editing tasks, where, on the opposite, one must consider the modifications brought by an input user.
-Due to these peculiarities, the image inpainting task requires specific care to reach a state-of-the-art performance; this is why we introduce four different elements to our approach.
+Interestingly, this is the main difference with the scribble-based or image compositing editing tasks, where, on the opposite, one must consider the modifications brought by user input.
+Due to these peculiarities, the image inpainting task requires specific care to reach a state-of-the-art performance; this is why we introduce five different elements to our approach.
+We validate these elements with visual results in Figure \ref{fig:image_completion_results} and and an ablation study in Table \ref{table:ablation_inpainting}.

-\paragraph{Erasing mask influence with random tokens.} To delete the information contained in the mask, we use random tokens.
-More precisely, all the tokens within the mask are given random values.
-To properly validate the use of these random tokens, we run in Figure \ref{fig:image_completion_results} an ablation study and qualitatively confirm their efficiency for the image inpainting task.